Instagram is one of the most popular social media apps on the planet, and its numbers are only increasing.

 You can also tag your friends, add your location and share the image to other social media platforms such as Facebook and Twitter, if you choose.
 After that, you can add a caption and share with your followers.
 There is also a direct messaging feature which allows you to share photos or posts with individual followers.

-What are the main features of Instagram?
+What are the other main features of Instagram?

 In August 2016, Instagram launched Instagram Stories.
 This game-changing and massively popular feature allows users to take photos or videos which disappear after 24 hours.